 El Vivero in the late 1950's

-Founded in 1905, the club played at three grounds within the city before settling at El Vivero.
+Founded in August 1905, the CD Badajoz played at three grounds within the city before settling at El Vivero.
 Opened in 1917 and situated north of the River Guadiana which runs through the centre of the city, El Vivero saw second division football as recently as 1998.
-It was basic, quirky and dog-eared, but it has character and history.
+It was basic, quirky and dog-eared, but it had character and history.
 For it was here that CD Badajoz won promotion to La Segunda for the first time in 1953.
 They stayed in the second tier for seven seasons, before returning to the Tercera in 1960.
 Two further, season-long visits to La Segunda occurred in the sixties, before the club endured a 25 year-long spell in the Tercera and Segunda B.The only cover was found on the south west side of the ground and this was only a short 25 metre cantilevered cover, which was erected in the sixties.
 The remain three sides were open terracing, with the south-east end featuring a larger "kop" behind the goal.

 1973 and El Vivero is confined to duty in the Tercera